blbadger/blbadger.github.io/memory-models.md

 Thus neither memory models nor one-pass autoencoders learn trivial encodings, regardless of whether masked mixer or transformer architectures are used.
 It is natural to wonder next whether these models are even capable to learning a trivial encoding at all.
 As we observe nearly similar generalization properties for mixers and transformers, we may be free to pick either architecture and test the ability of a model that otherwise learns non-trivial autoencodings to learn a trivial autoencoding by simply training on uniform random tokens used earlier for evaluation.

 We employ an efficiently-trainable autoencoder architecture ($n_{ctx}=512, d_m=1024, k=8$ with $n_l=8$ for both encoder and decoder and repeated embeddings in the decoder) that is capable of reaching ~0.6 CEL on FineMath or ~1.5 on FineWeb after training on 13 billion tokens.
-We use bf16/fp32 mixed precision training after encountering numerical instabilities when using fp16/fp32 mixed precision training.
+We use bf16/fp32 mixed precision training after encountering numerical instabilities when using fp16/fp32 mixed precision training using this dataset.

 As shown in the following figure, this autoencoder experiences virtually no loss minimization and thus does not learn a trivial autoencoding on these random tokens.